skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 At last, as the sun drops to the horizon and sunset approaches, Noreeno arrives.
 He and a force of ten soldiers arrive at the opposite side of the field.
 The soldiers stop and dismount.
-Noreeno and his cleric ride out alone to meet Eomer, Enoch, and Thu'fir.
+Noreeno and his cleric ride out alone to meet Eomier, Enoch, and Thu'fir.

 As they feared, Galman the cleric casts Zone of Truth over the meeting place.
 None of them may speak any lies now.
 There is a pause as